harishkotra/gaia/README.md

 ## Features

-- **Easy Installation:** Automates the installation of the GaiaNet node with a single command.
+- **Easy Installation:** Automates the installation of the Gaia node with a single command.
 - **Customizable Models:** Supports custom model configurations via a URL.
 - **CLI and Programmable API:** Can be used as a command-line tool or integrated into Node.js/TypeScript projects.
 - **Cross-Platform:** Works on Linux, macOS, and Windows (via WSL).